branpk/sm64-spec/README.md

 Notably, it does not contain any global addresses.
 Instead, these addresses should be looked up in a generated .map file from the decomp.

+sm64.json contains a minified version of the data, and sm64_pretty.json contains an indented version.

 ## Generating sm64.json

 If you want to update sm64.json with new data from the decomp, first make sure